B7rian/ripsum/README.md

 The check previously generated checksums in a file:: `ripsum -c <checksum file>`

-checksum files are interchangable with sha256sum
+checksum files are interchangable with sha256sum but don't support all features yet.

 ripsum ignores symlinks.